cwbaker/forge/docs/more-details/commands.md

 ## Compound Commands

-Commands can also call other commands.
-Here the install command for Forge calls `default()` to build Forge before copying the required files to the install destination specified by `prefix`:
+Commands can call other commands.
+The install command for Forge builds the project by calling `build()` before copying the required files to the install destination specified by `prefix`:

 ~~~lua
 function install()